Kristina01111000/Drws_site/README.md

 - In dropdown Full system, learning program, video collections, takes them to patreon
 - Make a sub menu that brings them to the same page, with a different anchor point
 - 4E self assessment goes somewhere else
-- See if i can center the header text
 - make the pages in the backend, make them live, don’t link to them yet on the site, send him the links